BeadiestStar64/CPaM/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the Apache 2.0 License.
 See the [LICENSE](LICENSE) file for more details.

 ## Contact

-If you have questions or feedback, please create an Issue or contact us at: example@example.com
+If you have questions or feedback, please create an Issue.